 Application fee is $85 for JEA members.
 Nonmembers must join JEA before they apply.
 This fee is higher than that for CJE because more extensive judging is necessary.
 School districts are encouraged to pay the fee.

 What is the application deadline, and when will I receive my award?

-Applications for CJE Option A should be postmarked by Oct.
-1 to be announced at the fall convention and by March 1 to be announced at the spring convention.
-Applications for MJE or CJE using Option B or Option C should be postmarked by Oct.
-1 to qualify the applicant to take the test at the fall convention and by March 1 to take the test at the spring convention.
-Test results will be sent six to eight weeks after the test, and applicants will be notified about selection as soon as all application procedures are complete.
+Applications for MJE or MJE using Options B or C should be received by Feb.1 to take the test at the spring convention or Sept.
+1 to take the test at the fall convention.
+Test results will be sent about eight weeks after the convention, and applicants will be notified about selection as soon as all application procedures are complete.
 Successful applicants will be announced at the next convention.
-CJE award certificates or MJE plaques will be presented at JEA conventions or will be mailed to the recipients.

 How will tests be judged?

 All test judging will be anonymous.
 JEA headquarters will assign a number to each test, which will go to a Review Board of judges, who will independently grade the test.
 A composite score will be given.

 How long will certification be current?

 The CJE and MJE will be valid for five years and may be renewed by showing evidence of continued professional growth.
 The renewal fee is $10.
 If certification is not renewed at the end of five years, it will be considered void.